NetComposer/nksip/doc/guide/start_nksip.md

 # Starting NkSIP

-There are three main ways to start NkSIP:
+There are two main ways to start NkSIP:
 * Embedded in your own Erlang application
-* As a stand alone application
 * Starting it in a development environment

 ### Embedding NkSIP